aibrite/jdash-docs/src/client/getting-started.md

 </j-dashlet>
 ```

-### Step 4: Get a free api key
+### Step 4: Get a free Api Key
-JDash cloud can persist and retrieve dashboard data i.e. dashboards, layouts, dashlet configurations and positions.
+JDash Cloud can persist and retrieve dashboard data, i.e. dashboards, layouts, dashlet configurations and positions.

-To use Jdash Cloud <a href="https://app.jdash.io/#!/app/account/register" target="_blank">register as a new user</a>.
-After registration you will get an api key and test user token.
-Use them to configure  authentication.
+To use JDash Cloud <a href="https://app.jdash.io/#!/app/account/register" target="_blank">register as a new user</a>.
+After registration, you will get an Api Key and Test User Token.
+Use these data to configure authentication.

 Todo so, add a `script` element just before `</body>` tag.